Disclaimer: I don't own Harry Potter.

 And to think, just a few days ago he'd thought it would be nice to have the Dursleys terrified of him.
 Now he wasn't sure that he liked it at all.

 ~Yes, but if they weren't so afraid of you, you wouldn't have had that delicious sandwich earlier.
 You wouldn't have a room of your own to go and explore.
-You would still be doing all of their work instead of learning from me,~ Tom threw out there, and Harry's eyes widened.
+You would still be doing all of their work instead of learning from me,~ Tom pointed out.

 ~It's still secondhand crap,~ Tom was growling in the back of Harry's mind, but Harry didn't care!